-14. ACCEPTANCE OF SPACE (SEP 1999) - 552.270- 29 10) Loss of primary a.
-When the Lessor has completed all alterations, improvements, and repairs necessary to meet the requirements of the lease, the Lessor shall notify the b.
-The Government will accept the space and the lease term will begin after determining that the space is complete and contains the required square footage as indicated in the floor plan attached as Exhibit "A".
+14. ACCEPTANCE OF SPACE (SEP 1999) - 552.270-29

-Government.
+a.
+When the Lessor has completed all alterations, improvements, and repairs necessary to meet the requirements of the lease, the Lessor shall notify the Government.
 The Government's designated representative shall promptly inspect the space.